 There’s more to the Discover it Cash Back card than 14 months of 0 percent intro APR on purchases and balance transfers—a lot more.

 The Discover it Cash Back card has a great cash back rewards structure.
 Cardholders can earn 5 percent cash back on select spending categories that rotate every quarter (after activation), for up to $1,500 in purchases per quarter, then it’s 1 percent.
-This works out to $75 in cash back per quarter if you maximize your rotating cash back categories.
+This works out to $300 in cash back each year if you maximize your rotating cash back categories every quarter.

 Other 0% intro APR cards to consider

 If you’re thinking about using a 0 percent intro APR credit card to book a cruise or make a similarly large purchase, you might want to consider the Citi® Diamond Preferred® Card.
-The Citi Diamond Preferred Card is currently offering 18 months of 0 percent intro APR on both purchases and balance transfers (13.74 percent to 23.74 percent variable APR thereafter)—making it one of the best zero interest cards on the market.
+The Citi Diamond Preferred Card is currently offering 0 percent intro APR for 12 months on purchases and 21 months on balance transfers (13.74 percent to 23.74 percent variable APR thereafter)—making it one of the best zero interest cards on the market for balance transfers.
 Balance transfers must be completed within 4 months of account opening.

 Unfortunately, the Citi Diamond Preferred Card doesn’t offer any rewards on purchases—which means that if you want to use a zero-interest credit card offer to fund a vacation while also earning cash back, points or miles on your trip, you’re going to have to look into some other options.

-The Chase Freedom Unlimited® card, for example, offers 0 percent intro APR on purchases for 15 months—as well as 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on Lyft purchases (through March 2022), 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year, 3 percent cash back on dining and drugstores and 1.5 percent cash back on all other purchases.
+The Chase Freedom Unlimited® card, for example, offers 0 percent intro APR on purchases for 15 months (14.99 percent – 23.74 percent variable thereafter) —as well as 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on Lyft purchases (through March 2022), 5 percent cash back on grocery store purchases (not including Target or Walmart purchases) on up to $12,000 spent in the first year, 3 percent cash back on dining and drugstores and 1.5 percent cash back on all other purchases.

 Plus, the Chase Freedom Unlimited card is currently offering one of the best welcome bonuses available to new cardholders: $200 cash back after spending just $500 in the first three months.
 Many credit cards require you to spend thousands of dollars before earning your bonus—so take advantage of this offer while you can!

 Of course, you could always go with my choice of the Discover it Cash Back card.
-Five years ago, it allowed me to book and pay off a vacation without paying interest; this summer, it’s going to help me earn 5 percent cash back on restaurants as we all start traveling again.
+Five years ago, it allowed me to book and pay off a vacation without paying interest.
+This summer, it helped me earn 5 percent cash back on restaurants (earn 5% back on rotating categories each quarter on up to $1,500 in combined spending per quarter and then 1% (activation required).
+And, starting in October, it’s going to ease my holiday budget and take the edge off holiday spending at some of the largest retailers.